auca/com.121/Practice/Practice_02.md

 assembly to do the conversion from uppercase to lowercase directly in a C file.
-In your assembly, you should put the input value to the `al` register, add a certain number to switch it to uppercase according to the [ASCII table](https://en.wikipedia.org/wiki/ASCII#Printable_characters), write the value back to the original place used by the compiler.
+In your assembly, you should put the input value to the `al` register, add a certain number to switch it to uppercase according to the [ASCII table](https://en.wikipedia.org/wiki/ASCII#Printable_characters), write the value to the output variable used by the compiler.
 You should connect the C and assembly world by specifying input constraints and outlining corrupted (clobbered) registers (in our case, just `eax`).
 Compile, run, and step through your assembly instructions one by one in `gdb`.
-Use additional `-m32 -masm=intel` to compile your program.
+Use additional `-m32 -masm=intel` flags to compile your program. `-m32` option will tell the compiler to use the older x86 ISA (which we can still use on new x86-64 CPUs).

-## Problem #2

-TBD

-## Problem #3

-TBD
+`-masm-intel` option will allow us to use an objectively nicer syntax for x86 assembly which is popular in various assembly books and is the official syntax used by Intel in their documentation files.
+Note that GNU programs (GCC, AS, GDB) prefer the AT&T syntax, which has reverse operand order and requires a lot of punctuation-noise in assembly sources.

 ## GitHub Checkpoint #2, Part 1